PROJECT: Back to the Charles C. Deam Wilderness: A Half Century Later

 The journalist and author path to this project began in 1981, when college student Jeff Stant recruited me to be the Uplands Group Sierra Club newsletter editor, which led to grad school in journalism a year later.
 The Deam was established in 1982, when I gave my first public slideshow A Photographic Journey Through the Deam Wilderness at the Monroe County Public Library.

-For a Limestone Post series tentatively called Revisiting the Deam Wilderness, I will be hiking through and writing about the wilderness and expansion areas with folks who have particular experience with and knowledge of the land.
+For a Limestone Post series called Revisiting the Deam Wilderness, I am hiking through and writing about the wilderness and expansion areas with folks who have particular experience with and knowledge of the land.

-For the inaugural walk and talk, Jeff is going to lead me to 200- and 300-year-old old and talk about old-growth forest.
-Retired Monroe County Naturalist Cathy Meyer and I will discuss nature’s ways; the focus will be wilderness water with Friends of Lake Monroe’s Sherry Mitchell-Bruker.
+Jeff is going to lead me to 200- and 300-year-old oaks, poplars, and basswoods and talk about old-growth forest.
+Former U.S. Forest Service Public Information Officer Teena Ligman will reflect upon the Deam’s human history as we walk along Terrill Ridge.
+Retired Monroe County Naturalist Cathy Meyer and I will discuss nature’s ways during a wildflower hike.
+The focus will be wilderness water with Friends of Lake Monroe’s Sherry Mitchell-Bruker.

 I will also be covering the bill’s progress for Limestone and CounterPunch as events unfold.